arineng/arin-openwa/README.md

  This is the database user which would have access to the database

 ##### `database_pass`
- This is the password your user requires to access the database This password is also used if the openwa::cli::install class is used
+ This is the password your user requires to access the database.
+ This password is also used if the openwa::cli::install class is used

 ##### `mysql_path`